tinino/suistats/README.md

 The goal of suistats is to use of data from the Federal Statistical Office of Switzerland easier within R. But that is a long-term goal.
 We start with using their Swiss map.
 Find examples below.

+Map data, municipality info and ZIP-code mapping data are all retrieved from <https://www.bfs.admin.ch>.

 Installation
 ------------